SteveBarnett/Remixing/_includes/themes/2026/may.md

             - ✔  ~~Trim 5 minutes, Dev & Test audience~~
             - ✔ ~~TODO list in deck~~
     - **Out of focus**
-        - DADG talk talk for Team Day
+        - → DADG talk talk for Team Day
         - Analogy for always-probabilistic nature of AI output
+        - Plan "testing with a screen reader" workshop for DADG on 26th
         - Notes from [Anna E. Cook AI stuff](https://pinboard.in/u:maxbarners/t:aidesignsystem/)
         - Notes from "AI fatigue is real and nobody talks about it" article
         - Notes from "From Interactive to Interpassive" article
-        - Plan "testing with a screen reader" workshop for DADG on 26th
         - Automate VPAT thing
         - DADG: can we get funding from someone for an interpreter when needed?
         - ✔ ~~Plan [AI Engineer schedule](https://webdirections.org/ai-engineer/schedule.php)~~
 - **Health**
     - **Focus: "Walk it off"**
         - → Just keep up 1BW
             - And weight a bit
 - **Interests**
     - **Focus: "Make a Japlan"**
+        - ✔ ~~Read new trains book~~
+            - → Write up notes
         - → Japan trip places plan
-        - → Read new trains book
         - → Make a 4-month Nihongo plan
     - **Out of focus**
-        - → Few new things from Korean Banchan Recipes book
-        - Piranesi / Rinthine tiny sketches
+        - → Piranesi / Rinthine tiny sketches
-            - Sketch the few Rinthine pics
+            - ✔ ~~Sketch the few Rinthine pics~~
-        - Note down Tai Chi Wellington
-        - Note down Improv Wellington
-        - Make some peanut butter
         - Learn to play Go
         - ✔ ~~Write up [Japanese design aesthetic notes](/thinking/notes-from-japanese-aesthetic-books/)~~
         - ✔ ~~Design / decor books reread~~